Angold-4/cs/docs/parsingtech/1Introduction.md

 ### i.
 The Target of Parsing

-The **"linear representation"** that shown in the definition may be a sentence, a computer program, a knitting pattern, a sequence of geological strata, or even a piece of music.
-But they do have something in common:
+The **"linear representation"** that shown in the definition may be a sentence, a computer program, a knitting pattern, a sequence of geological strata, or even a piece of music. and they do have something in common:

 1. Any linear representation (sequence) has some **rule** with it, which tells the parser whether it is an valid sequence, and tells us the meaning of the representation.
 We call that rule **grammar**.